ilia-os/next-monorepo-starter/README.md

 # [next-monorepo-starter](https://github.com/wget-high/next-monorepo-starter#readme)

-It is a monorepo with typescript next application and docker set up.
+Production-ready monorepo with typescript next application and nginx set up in docker.

 Both prod & dev environments are supposed to be run in docker.
 There are known issues while working with docker-desktop and buildkit runtime